rug-compling/alpino-docker/README.md

 ### Interactive use ###

-This starts the Alpino GUI:
+If you have access to an X11 server, then this starts the Alpino GUI:

     Alpino

-This requires access to an X11 server.

 This starts and interactive version of Alpino without the GUI: